jundalisay/sp/content/en/material/fallacies/simultaniety.md

 We call these 2 Fallacies the trap that creates violations of Nature:

-1. Using light as the measure of speed unifies space and time as one entity even if time is a superior aethereal object than space
+1. Relativity uses light as the measure of speed, when "idea" is the real measure.

+This unifies space and time as one entity, even if "time" is a superior aethereal object than "space".

-2. It makes time a product of electromagnetism instead of the aether and the aethereal mind -- it gives life to photons, with absurd statements like "photons do experience time"
+2. Simultaneity makes time a product of electromagnetism instead of the aether idea and the aethereal mind.

+This gives life to photons, with absurd statements like "photons do experience time"

-3. Since the aether is the real cause of gravity and space, Relativity eliminates the possibility of antigravity technologies already seen in UFOs and is essential for fusion
+Since the aether is the real cause of gravity and space, Relativity eliminates the possibility of antigravity technologies already seen in UFOs and is essential for fusion

 <!-- wrongly assigned the properties of space and time into has stifled the real development of  -->

 <!-- The cause is Einstein pegging the simultaneity of time to the speed of light as Special Relativity simply because light, as c, is constant and invariant in empty space. -->

 ### Absurd Concepts from Relativity